airborne-commando/OPSEC-OSINT-Tools/README.md

 ## Open Source Intelligence (OSINT)

--> What is it <-
+**<div align="center">What is it, how is this used and why is it important:</div>**

-OSINT is the practice of collecting and analyzing information from public sources to address specific intelligence needs.
+- OSINT is the practice of collecting and analyzing information from public sources to address specific intelligence needs.

--> How it's used: <-

 OSINT is used by government agencies and commercial organizations for various purposes, including:

   - Reconnaissance
   - Cyber crime investigations
   - Market trend analysis
   - Brand positioning analysis
   - Measuring risk to an organization
   - Understanding the actor, tactics, and targets

--> Why it's important: <-

-OSINT allows organizations and individuals to:
   - Gather real-time information
   - Make informed decisions
   - Receive early warnings of potential threats

 ## Who uses Open-Source Intelligence (OSINT)?